zhouhanc/informationtracer/README.md

 ```

 __Format of output__
 Because each collection can take 30-60 seconds, to send partial results to users as soon as possible, we provide a field called `tweet_preview`.
 Thie field is initially empty.
 When the system has collected 10 tweets, `tweet_preview` will contain a list of dictionaries.
-Please check the Result API for a full explanation of each key-value pair (`d`, `i`, `l`, ...).
+Please check the [result API v1 details](/result-api-old.md) for a detailed explanation of each key-value pair (`d`, `i`, `l`, ...).
 ```
 {'status': 'started',
  'status_percentage': '10',